RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_HotspotHasher_type.md

 -   **hotspot_filter**: Filter to apply to all hotspots before storage

-Subtag residue:   Tags describing individual residues hotspots of which are to be hashed
+Subtag **residue**:   Tags describing individual residues hotspots of which are to be hashed

 -   **type**: Residue name for consideration